pgkt04/defender-control/README.md

 # defender-control
-current a work in progress - feel free to come back to check on any updates
+currently a work in progress - feel free to come back to check on any updates

 ## what is this project?
 we all know that disabling windefender is a pain going through countless registries.